 impact on the battle against the tornadoes

-Upon technical committee review, once selected for the next submission round, every team chosen must proceed with a final submission (including prototype presentation and demonstration video - Further instructions and requirements will be communicated on time).
+Upon technical committee review, once selected for the next submission round, every team chosen must proceed with a final submission (including graphical abstract and demonstration video - Further instructions and requirements will be communicated on time).

 Once notified as a finalist, every team must plan for an in-person demo and poster day on the competition day.

 There is No Fee to register teams for the competition or participate; however, finalist teams must present and demonstrate in person on the competition day to become eligible as an award winner.